What does full coverage motorcycle insurance cover?

 Should I get full coverage on my motorcycle?

-A good starting point for thinking about optional coverages is to ask yourself what you could afford to spend on a sudden expense if your motorcycle were damaged and you had to pay for repairs out of pocket.
-Compare that to the cost of a policy with the coverages you'd like and to your bike's value — the more valuable the motorcycle, the more you stand to benefit from physical damage protection or other optional coverages.
-It may not be worth buying physical damage protection for bikes with a low market value.
+Even if your bike is paid off and you aren’t required to carry comprehensive and collision, ask yourself what you could afford to spend on a sudden expense if your bike was stolen or damaged in an accident and you had to pay for repairs out of pocket.
+The more valuable the motorcycle, the more you may benefit from physical damage coverages.
+It may not be worth paying for comprehensive and collision for bikes with a low market value.